mistral_title_blue_950x80_ani.gif

-Established in 1984, Mistral is proud to be widely considered the 'generic' software system provider for the refrigeration & air conditioning industry.
-In its domestic market, Mistral software is used by more than 85% of refrigeration & air conditioning contracting firms and programs have been distributed to over 25,000 users in over 140 countries around the world.
+Established in 1984, Mistral is proud to be widely considered the 'generic' software system provider for the Refrigeration & Air Conditioning industry.
+In its domestic market, Mistral software is used by more than 85% of refrigeration & air conditioning contracting firms and programs have been distributed to over 25,000 organisations and individuals in over 140 countries.

 Why do Professional Engineers use Joules, Kelvin, Newtons, Rankine and Watts?